 Companies can use status pages in a variety of ways.
 Incident communication is often a primary goal, although status pages can also deliver system data even when everything is working as it should.
-At any given time, your status page could show that systems are normal, relay recent uptime and downtime activity, show data for multiple services, and provide pertinent information about past incidents and how they were resolved.
+At any given time, your status page could show that the system status is normal, relay recent uptime and downtime activity, show data for multiple services, and provide pertinent information about past incidents and how they were resolved.

 However, status pages fill a critical need when downtime occurs, allowing IT staff to post notices and updates so users know exactly what’s being done to correct the issue.
 This virtually eliminates the need to call or email support staff, who should be working on fixes rather than answering the same question 1,000 times.

 Your company may need status pages to keep employees informed about essential systems, to keep customers in the loop about SaaS platforms, or to notify students about online services, depending on your business.
-Ultimately, this tool for transparency is an essential part of communications and user relationship management that increases user confidence and reduces the burden on IT staff at critical moments.
+Ultimately, this tool for transparency is an essential part of communications, customer support and user relationship management that increases user confidence and reduces the burden on IT staff at critical moments.